antrea-io/antrea/docs/antrea-network-policy.md

   considered equal if they share the same tier, and have the same policy priority as well as rule priority.
 - For the "baseline" tier, the max supported unique priorities (at rule level）is 150.

-## Known Issues

-- Creating an Antrea NetworkPolicy with the same name as a K8s NetworkPolicy under the same Namespace creates a collision and causes unexpected behavior.
-  See issue [1173](https://github.com/vmware-tanzu/antrea/issues/1173) for more details.